 Enter Mt.
 Shasta Brewing, which is indeed located in Weed, CA. Everyone needs a gimmick and theirs was too obvious to miss: Weed.
-They actually had a protracted battle with the federal Alcohol and Tobacco Tax and Trade Bureau in 2008 over whether the brewery’s “Try Legal Weed” slogan violated federal laws that prohibit promoting an illegal drug.
+They actually had a protracted battle with the federal Alcohol and Tobacco Tax and Trade Bureau in 2008 over whether the brewery’s “Try Legal Weed” slogan violated federal laws that prohibit promoting an illegal (at the time) drug.
 There are so many stupid things about that whole situation that I’ll just leave it alone and note that the brewery won the fight.

 Mt.
 Shasta makes several other beers that include Mountain High IPA and Shastafarian Porter.
 If that weren’t enough, the company has trademarked the “A friend in Weed is a friend indeed” tagline.
 More?
 Oh there’s more… like how their posters and stuff have artfully arranged hops that look as much like pot leaves as is biologically possible.
 The opening line on their website is “Where A. Weed is King!”
 It’s just so silly.

-And I’m sure the Cheshire Weeds don’t think that deeply either.
 The Cheshire Weeds say they came up with the idea of creating a beer using their fairly unique last name only to find Mt.
 Shasta beat them to the spiked punch.
 So they contacted Mt.
 Shasta and worked out a deal wherein the Cheshire Weeds bought the rights to everything in order to contract brew the beer in Connecticut and have distribution rights to the state and perhaps others nearby where Mt.
 Shasta doesn’t distribute.

 I can’t end this without mentioning that the Cheshire Weed website is trylegalweed.com.
 And it’s appropriately awful, with a whole series of downright terrible photoshops of a series of stock photos of people drinking beer bottles.
 You have to go see what I’m talking about.